-How can I keep my passwords secure and confidential?
+How do I keep my password secure and confidential?

 5 tips on keeping passwords secure

 - Keep your passwords hidden from anyone who could pass them on to less trustworthy individuals.

 - Be sure to safeguard your answers to password recovery questions (i.e. "What was your mother's maiden name?" etc.).

 - Don't reveal these answers to others and don't choose questions with answers that are freely available on the internet.

 - Be careful where you store the passwords that you record or write down

 - Don't store passwords on a file in your computer, because criminals are most likely to look there first

 - Don't carry passwords around in your wallet or hide them in obvious places, such as under your keyboard

 - Don't leave a record/written message of your passwords anywhere that you would not normally leave personal information (esp. in a public place, etc.)